vchongmorrison/vchongmorrison.github.io/_protocols/whole-zebrafish-IHC.md

 # Whole-mount zebrafish immunohistochemistry

 ## Introduction
-This protocol has been tested on the following antibodies (antibody, supplier (may be more than one), clone ID (if known)):
+This protocol has been tested with the following antibodies (antibody, supplier (may be more than one), clone ID (if known)):
 - rabbit GFP - Torrey Pines BioLab (TP401)
 - chicken GFP - abcam (ab13970)
 - mouse Tubulin (Acetyl Lys40) - GeneTex (GTX16292) Sigma (T7451), 6-11B-1